 - 5. A candidate for the Ph.D.
 Degree under these regulations shall apply in writing to the Registrary, specifying the published work or works on which their claim to the degree is based, and naming the Faculty or other approved institution within whose scope these works fall.
 A candidate shall send with the application a fee of £462 for the Chest, and two copies of each of the works specified; a candidate shall also submit an introductory summary in the form of a statement of between 1,000 and 5,000 words summarizing the rationale behind the works submitted, the extent to which the works represent a consistent body of research, and the original contribution to knowledge they make.
 All the works submitted, apart from quotations, shall be written in English, unless in a particular case the Degree Committee have allowed a candidate to submit material in some other language. - 6.
-A candidate, in submitting an application, shall be required (a) to declare that the submission as a whole is not substantially the same as any that they have previously made or is currently making, whether in published or in unpublished form, for a degree, diploma, or similar qualification at any university or similar institution, (b) to state what parts if any of the work or works now submitted have previously been submitted for any such qualification, and (c) to declare that, until the outcome of the current application to this University is known, the work or works submitted will not be submitted for any such qualification at another university or similar institution; save that the General Board shall have power to allow a candidate to submit certain works that they may have already
+A candidate, in submitting an application, shall be required (a) to declare that the submission as a whole is not substantially the same as any that they have previously made or is currently making, whether in published or in unpublished form, for a degree, diploma, or similar qualification at any university or similar institution, (b) to state what parts if any of the work or works now submitted have previously been submitted for any such qualification, and (c) to declare that, until the outcome of the current application to this University is known, the work or works submitted will not be submitted for any such qualification at another university or similar institution; save that the General Board shall have power to allow a candidate to submit certain works that they may have already submitted unsuccessfully for any such qualification, or that they may have already submitted or are

-1 See Special Regulations on p.
-500.
+&lt;sup>1 See Special Regulations on p.

-2 See also the regulations for the degrees of Doctor of Philosophy, Master of Science, Master of Letters, and Master of Philosophy by thesis, p.
 494.

+&lt;sup>2 See also the regulations for the degrees of Doctor of Philosophy, Master of Science, Master of Letters, and Master of Philosophy by thesis, p.
+488.